lecy/Open-Data-for-Nonprofit-Research/README.md

 ## Advantages

 In addition to information currently available in NCCS Core files, we can include additional information that was not previously accessible such as lists of board members and specific Schedules.

+The IRS releases new data every couple of months as it is available, so it is more-or-less in real time as nonprofits submit their returns.
+Alternatively, there is a 2-3 year time lag between when data is filed and when it is released by NCCS.

 ## Research Tools